w3c/wg-effectiveness/process.md

 ## Editors
 Every W3C Recommenation (Technical Report) will have one or more Editors.
 These Editors are responsible for writing a document in a way which reflects the decisions of the Working Group.
 All Editors must be members of the Working Group responsible for the document they are editing.

-## Language
-The primary language of W3C is English (not specified whether GB, US or otherwise).
-W3C encourage translations of all their documents.
-More information can be found [here](https://www.w3.org/Consortium/Translation/).

 ## W3C Recommenation (Technical Report) Flow: The "Recommendation Track"
-A typical flow of a document from draft to Technical Report is:
+A typical flow of a document from draft to Technical Report is below:

 @todo: show diagram